-- Continued development of risk assessment templates for products that have been targeted by Joint Actions coordinated by PROSAFE.
-Templates for 17 products plus a guideline for assessing the risks from acoustic toys were available on PROSAFE's website3 when the Joint Action ended. - The commencement of the development of a draft guideline for risk assessment of chemicals in consumer products.
-The aim was to produce a guideline that would help nonexpert market surveillance authorities decide whether a chemical in a product would present a serious risk for the consumer. - Organisation of the Risk Assessment Seminar 2016.
+- Continued development of risk assessment templates for products that had been targeted by Joint Actions coordinated by PROSAFE meaning that templates for 17 products plus a guideline for assessing the risks from acoustic toys were available on PROSAFE's website when the Joint Action ended; - The commencement of the development of a draft guideline for risk assessment of chemicals in consumer products.
+The aim was to produce a guideline that would help nonexpert market surveillance authorities decide whether a chemical in a product would present a serious risk for the consumer; - Organisation of the Risk Assessment Seminar 2016.
 Some 40 representatives from market surveillance authorities and the European Commission attended.
-The seminar included the launch of the work on the risk assessment templates for the products targeted by JA2015.
+The seminar included the beginning of the work with the risk assessment templates for the products targeted by JA2015.